ADVICE FOR FIRST-YEAR STUDENTS INTERESTED IN COMPUTER SCIENCE

 it is one of the great liberal arts universities in the world.

-Getting a wide education across the arts and humanities is what will make you stand out from the crowd later.
-A transcript full of STEM-only classes shows a wasted opportunity.
+Getting a wide education across the arts and humanities will make you stand out from the crowd later.
+A transcript of STEM-only classes shows wasted opportunity.

 If you have questions about the advice above, contact